jmtalarn/elm-personal-site/content/posts/2017-09-22-migrate-wordpress-to-jekyll.md

 It worked pretty well, because it exports the posts and a bunch of information like the category, the tags or the author and also some meta data like the page template used and others even it was added by plugins like [Yoast SEO](https://yoast.com/wordpress/plugins/seo/).

-**<i class="fa fa-exclamation-triangle" aria-hidden="true"></i> But, I don't know why but maybe is due a missconfiguration the all media is not exported, so in order to do that I tried a second approach.**
+**<i class="fa fa-exclamation-triangle" aria-hidden="true">\* But, I don't know why but maybe is due a missconfiguration the all media is not exported, so in order to do that I tried a second approach.**

 ### Second attempt using jekyll-import script and default export tool.